-At the Law Office of Sheri Bryce Dye, we have a thorough understanding of U.S. immigration laws and how to effectively utilize them for our clients.
-Regardless of your specific goals, we will strive to help you meet them fully and efficiently.
+Attorney Sheri Bryce Dye has a thorough understanding of U.S. immigration laws and how to effectively utilize them for their clients.
+Regardless of your specific goals, she will strive to help you meet them fully and efficiently.

 Offering A Variety of Immigration Legal Services

-Our firm helps clients seeking to live and work in the United States, including those working toward obtaining citizenship.
-Our services include advice and guidance on matters such as:
+Sheri helps clients seeking to live and work in the United States, including those working toward obtaining citizenship.
+She can offer advice and guidance on matters such as:

-Family-based immigration: As a citizen, permanent resident, or refugee/asylee, you can petition to bring family members to the United States and help them obtain an immigrant visa.
+As a citizen, permanent resident, or refugee/asylee, you can petition to bring family members to the United States and help them obtain an immigrant visa.
 The type of relative you are able to sponsor will depend on your own residency/citizenship status.
-We can help you determine your options and fill out the necessary paperwork.
+Sheri can help you determine your options and fill out the necessary paperwork.

-Work visas: There are a variety of visas that allow you to travel to and work in the United States, including the H-1B, the L-1, the O-1, the E-1, the I-140 and the TN.
+There are a variety of visas that allow you to travel to and work in the United States, including the H-1B, the L-1, the O-1, the E-1, the I-140 and the TN.
 The type of visa you’ll need will depend on the type of skills you have or the type of work you’ll be doing.
-Our firm works with both immigrants and employers to help facilitate the process of obtaining work visas.
+Sheri works with both immigrants and employers to help facilitate the process of obtaining work visas.

-Employment authorization document: Working in the U.S. without valid authorization is illegal.
-We help noncitizens apply for an employment authorization document (EAD) so they can work while their green card or the granting of asylum is pending.
+Working in the U.S. without valid authorization is illegal.
+Sheri helps noncitizens apply for an employment authorization document (EAD) so they can work while their green card or the granting of asylum is pending.

-Removal proceedings: Any noncitizen who is being threatened with deportation has a right to appear before an immigration judge and seek relief.
-We provide assertive removal defense through criminal or non-criminal waivers, prosecutorial discretion, Deferred Action for Certain Childhood Arrivals (DACA), asylum, adjustment of status or a number of other strategies.
+Any noncitizen who is being threatened with deportation has a right to appear before an immigration judge and seek relief.
+The firm provides assertive removal defense through criminal or non-criminal waivers, prosecutorial discretion, Deferred Action for Certain Childhood Arrivals (DACA), asylum, adjustment of status or a number of other strategies.

-The Law Office of Sheri Bryce Dye is located in San Antonio, Texas and serves clients throughout the surrounding area.
-To get your immigration questions answered in a free initial consultation, call us at 210-761-5241 or send us an email.
+The Law Office of Sheri Bryce Dye is located in San Antonio, Texas, and serves clients throughout the surrounding area.
+To get your immigration questions answered in a free initial consultation, call the firm at 210-761-5241 or send an email.